zama-ai/tfhe-rs/tfhe/docs/shortint/parameters.md

 ## User-defined parameter sets

 It is possible to define new parameter sets.
-To do so, it is sufficient to use the function `unsecure_parameters()` or to manually fill the `Parameter` structure fields.
+To do so, it is sufficient to use the function `unsecure_parameters()` or to manually fill the `PBSParameters` structure fields.

 For instance: